axoflow/axosyslog-core-docs/content/docs/chapter-sources/syslog-ng-source-osquery/reference-source-osquery/_index.md

 | Type:    | path                                  |
 | Default: | /var/log/osquery/osqueryd.results.log |

 *Description:* The log file of `osquery` that stores the results of periodic queries.
-The {{% productparam "abbrev" %}} application reads the messages from this file.
+The {{% param "product.abbrev" %}} application reads the messages from this file.

 {{% include-headless "chunk/option-destination-hook.md" %}}